emildrw/QuickTransfer/README.md

 - `-p, --port PORT` -- In client mode: port, to which the program should connect on the server; in server mode: port, on which the program should listen on.
 The value should be between 0-65535.
 Default: `47842`
 - `-r, --root ROOT` -- Specify, which directory will be the root of filesystem shared with clients (as a server).
 Default: `./`
 - `-t, --timeout TIMEOUT` -- Specify timeout (in seconds) for waiting for the whole message.
 Default: `5`
 - `-k, --key KEY` -- Path to 32-byte file holding an AES key (pure bytes).
-If not specified, the connection won't be encrypted.;
+If not specified, the connection won't be encrypted.

 ## Program operation
 QuickTransfer provides an intuitive input/output system for operating with files on the server (from client).
 There are some commands that user may use for that purpose: